Twitter has quietly started verifying users again

-Twitter, the magical social media platform where rules are implemented and changed like hyenas in the night, seems to have gone about-face on one of its more recent policy changes.
+Twitter, the magical social media platform where rules are implemented and changed as quickly as hyenas appear in the night, seems to have gone about-face on one of its more recent policy changes.
 Late last year, the company announced it would pause its verification process.
 The rationale was that the coveted blue checkmark, in a Derridean turn of fate, had lost all its meaning.
 What was once a measure of verifying whether a Twitter user of public interest was actually who they claimed to be became a sort of status symbol whereby some people (including white nationalists) were bestowed the honor and others weren’t.

 Twitter said it needed to retool the program to figure out a better system: